docelic/amber-introduction/README.md

 Often times, it is very useful to enter an interactive console (think of IRB shell) with all application classes initialized etc. In Ruby this would be done with IRB or with a command like `rails console`.

-Due to its nature, Crystal does not have a free-form [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), but you can save and execute scripts in the context of the application.
+Crystal does not have a free-form [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), but you can save and execute scripts in the context of the application.
 One way to do it is via command `amber x [filename]`.
 This command will allow you to type or edit the contents, and then execute the script.

 Another, possibly more flexible way to do it is via standalone REPL-like tools [cry](https://github.com/elorest/cry) or [icr](https://github.com/crystal-community/icr). `cry` began as an experiment and a predecessor to `amber x`, but now offers additional functionality such as repeatedly editing and running the script if `cry -r` is invoked.